Categorical Imperative

 The Platonism of the Categorical Imperative

 Moral maxims are rules governing actions, or commands to act in certain ways considered morally correct.
 Some of the most well known maxims are those that come to us by way of religious tradition.
 “Thou Shalt Not Kill” and “Thou Shalt Not Bear False Witness” are paradigm examples.
 Kant insists that his Categorical Imperative is the best means by which to test the maxims, for whether they correctly guide us to right action and away from wrong action.
+In this essay, I will argue that while the Categorical Imperative might seem plausible as a test of moral maxims because of it’s rigid logical form, it actually fails the plausibility test for one of the same reasons Parmenides rejected Socrates’ conception of the Forms.

 Is the Categorical Imperative Convincing?

-The following essay answers the question: Are you convinced by Kant’s argument that there are categorical as well as hypothetical imperatives?
 This question is not asking us to evaluate whether the consequences of a system of bifurcated imperatives is preferable or not, or to judge whether such a system could “work”.
 Rather, it is asking whether Kant, in his Groundwork on the Metaphysics of Morals, supplied a convincing argument that two sorts of imperatives exist.
+In other words, this is a logical and an ontological question, not a normative one.

 Aristotle vs Kant Virtue and the Moral Law